clubzspadez/MW2/README.md

 ## Run App

-1. In mw2 directory npm i to install dependencies
+1. In MW2 directory npm i to install dependencies
 2. In server directory npm i

 - npm i sails -g
 - run server with 'node server'

-3. To run WM2 'python -m SimpleHTTPServer 8000'
+3. To run WM2 in terminal -> 'python -m SimpleHTTPServer 8000'

 ### What do I do from here?

-1. 1.
-Navigate to 'localhost:8000' and run light house audit for performance review.
+1. Navigate to 'localhost:8000' and run light house audit for performance review.